MateWagner/warehouse-microservices/readme.md

 ## About Project

-This is my solo project, designed to be a platform that familiarizes me with industry-standard applications and their integration into a project.
+This is my solo project, designed to be a platform that familiarizes with industry-standard applications and their integration into a project.
 I've taken it a step further by building it as a microservices architecture.

 The project is centered around the concept of an e-commerce application.
 It features a Warehouse, Checkout, and Messaging services.
 The Frontend is currently under development.
 However, due to time constraints and commitments to another project, progress has slowed.